simonwendel/sun-to-usb-adapter/README.md

 # Philosophy

 I am a software developer with quite a few years of experience within a range of frameworks and platforms, from desktop applications to networking and streaming to web development and large SQL databases.
-I have even written my fair share of VB for Applications, shrug.
+I have even written my fair share of VB for Applications *\*shrug\**.

 Because of this I wanted to prove to myself that I could accomplish a few key points on this Arduino build: